Vatican Museums (Museu Vaticani) (Ckick to see the ticket prices)

 3- Vatican Historical Museum (Portraits Of Pope)

-This section was opened in 1973 and it is one of the new sections of the museum. the portraits of all the popes from 16th century to today are exhibited.
-You can see the “papamobile”.
-The “papamobile” are the vehicles used to carry the popes from past to today.
+This section was opened in 1973 and it is one of the new sections of the museum.
+In this section the portraits of all the popes from 16th century to today are exhibited.
+Additionaly you can see the interesting “papamobile” designs (“papamobile” are the vehicles used to carry the popes).

 4- Papal Throne